buildsi/spliced/docs/getting_started/user-guide.rst

     $ export SPLICED_ABILAB_CACHE=/p/vast1/build/smeagle-cache

-To export a custom set of directories for debug information:
+To export a custom set of directories for separate debug files:

 .. code-block:: console

     $ export ABILAB_DEBUGINFO_DIR1=/path/to/debug1
     $ export ABILAB_DEBUGINFO_DIR2=/path/to/debug2

+The suffix ``1`` indicates the old library and ``2`` is for the new library.

 Libabigail